nadrmandlawe/qizzle/README.md

 # 🎯 Quizmify - AI-Powered Quiz Platform

 Quizmify is an intelligent quiz generation platform that leverages the power of AI to create personalized learning experiences.
-Challenge yourself with dynamically generated questions across any topic, track your progress, and improve your knowledge through interactive quizzes.
+Challenge yourself with dynamically generated questions across any topic, transform your PDFs into interactive quizzes, and improve your knowledge through adaptive learning.

 ## ✨ Features

 ### Core Features
-- 🤖 **AI-Powered Quiz Generation** - Utilizes Google's Gemini AI to create intelligent and contextually relevant questions
+- 🤖 **AI-Powered Quiz Generation**
+  - Utilizes Google's Gemini AI for topic-based quizzes
+  - Transforms PDFs into interactive quizzes using Langchain
 - 🎯 **Multiple Quiz Types**
   - Multiple Choice Questions (MCQ)
   - Open-ended Questions with AI-powered answer evaluation